 \section{MOLLI with spoiled gradient echo readouts - discontinuous classical Look-Locker (FLASH)}

 The theory of longitudinal relaxation under the influence of continously applied spoiled gradient echoes has been studied extensively in the past, e.g. \cite{Deichmann1992}.
-The spoiling implies that ideally the hf-pulses solely act on a magnetization in z-direction.
-So, within the readout module it is sufficient for two consecutive pulses to evaluate solely the interdependence of their z-component.
-As, in addition, the free relaxation period in between the readout module also only leaves a z-component at its end, it is justified as well to study only the z-component of the composed process.
+The spoiling implies that ideally the hf-pulses solely act on a magnetization in $z$-direction.
+So, within the readout module it is sufficient for two consecutive pulses to evaluate solely the interdependence of their $z$-component.
+As, in addition, the free relaxation period in between the readout module also only leaves a $z$-component at its end, it is justified as well to study only the $z$-component of the composed process.
 This simplifies the mathematical analysis as matrix operations just reduce to multiplication with numbers.